 '''

+#!/bin/bash

-spack env activate -V -d rfm_spack_env
+spack env create -d rfm_spack_env

-spack load bzip2@1.0.6
+eval 'spack -e rfm_spack_env load --sh bzip2@1.0.6'

 bzip2 --help

 '''

 From this point on, sanity and performance checking are exactly identical to any other ReFrame test.

 Tip: While developing a test using Spack or EasyBuild as a build system, it can be useful to run ReFrame with the --keep-stage-files and --dont-restage options to prevent ReFrame from removing the test's stage directory upon successful completion of the test.
 For this particular type of test, these options will avoid having to rebuild the required package dependencies every time the test is retried.